 This is a sponsored post.
 All opinions are mine.

+Bulacan.
+June 2018.
 Organic farming or just the “basic farming” skills is now being pushed to young ones to learn to appreciate the importance and interest of educating everybody – – – the daily food we eat, where does it come from?
 The farmers are merely dubbed as the most underrated job in the countryside, they say “magsasaka lang kami” (we are just farmers).
 But the realization of it – these farmers are the main food source/providers.
 They are globally given the highest importance in the economy.
 Even before the agriculture sector has always been the top-level value of every community.

-Some people rely with ready-mades and supplies that will last for how long?
+Some people rely on ready-mades and supplies that will last for how long?
 But smart ones take the initiative to start with something (that is highly significant) that will benefit in the future, not just for their own sake business-wise, but with concrete plans of co-creating it with the local community.
-These new breed of farmers serves the community through knowledge sharing and upskill anyone who is interested to shift gears into urban farming or divert into rural lifestyle and eventually be successful entrepreneurs.
+This new breed of farmers serves the community through knowledge sharing and upskill anyone who is interested to shift gears into urban farming or divert into rural lifestyle and eventually be successful entrepreneurs.

 Bulacan is making a name in organic farming, start-up farmer, farm-to-table crops, farming methodology through training assistance.
-Bulacan also boast of a lot of local delicacies and succulent home-cooked meals.
+Bulacan also boasts of a lot of local delicacies and succulent home-cooked meals.
 Aside from farming, the people of Bulacan are widely known as “mag-iitik” (duck-raising), “itik” produces eggs that are made into salted eggs (in Filipino we call it “itlog na maalat” or “itlog na pula.”
 This is just one among other livelihoods of the Bulacañenos.

-Lakad Pamana recently invited bloggers to get to experience Agri-Tourism in selected towns of Bulacan.
+Lakad Pamana recently invited bloggers to experience Agri-Tourism in selected towns of Bulacan.
 To re-capped, we visited the four farms located both in Bustus and San Ildefonso.
 The group also had a community outreach for school children of Basuit Elementary School.

 Lakad Pamana Agri-Tourism Farm in Bulacan

 Teodoro Farm in Barangay San Pedro, Bustos, Bulacan.
 Owned and operated by a real-estate developer Mrs. Victoria Teodoro, her farm is a small-scale farm with oyster mushroom farm, rabbits, native pigs, and vegetable garden.
-The farm produces 100% organic Crispy Fried Mushroom in variety of flavors.
+The farm produces 100% organic Crispy Fried Mushroom in a variety of flavors.

 Flourish Mushroom Farm in Basuit, San Ildefonso, Bulacan.
 Flourish Farm provides mushroom production training and a quality fruiting bags supplier for small-scale mushroom farmers.

 Daily Bread Organic Farm in Bust0s, Bulacan.
 A farm inspired resort owned by the Tamtangco Family, has a man-made forest and well-maintained landscape.
 The farm is an hour drive from Manila.
 Accommodations comes in varied framework; there are cabana-style in duplex bungalow, dormitory type, “bahay-kubo” sleeping quarters (Ifugao Hut) and two-storey converted container van with spacious façade that serves as guest’s lounge area (Citronella).
 There are two types of swimming pools to choose from.
-Great for gatherings and camping, for large-size family or group the resort allows its guest to bring food or a caterer if you are renting out the venue.
+Great for gatherings and camping, for large-size families or groups the resort allows its guests to bring food or a caterer if you are renting out the venue.
 The resort can accommodate more than 100.